kwhinnery/responder/README.md

 #### TWILIO_SECRET
 A random string.
 You can generate one with `openssl rand -base64 32`.
 You will need this when you configure Twilio number web hooks.
 This will be used to provide a thin layer of security to ensure incoming SMS requests are coming from known clients.
 Twilio has a more secure way of doing this, but this allows the endpoints to change, and is more friendly for PaaS systems like Heroku and Nodejitsu.

+#### USHAHIDI_URL
+A Ushahidi API server.
+It should be locked down to be a private instance, with approval for new users, and a user should be set up to add reports.
+Example: `https://www.haiyantextforhelp.com/index.php/api`

 #### USHAHIDI_USER
 A valid Ushahidi user (your e-mail).
 [Sign up on the site](https://www.haiyantextforhelp.com/) and I will approve you for testing.